Wolf Alice: 'Festival line-ups are still playing it safe'

 "There's an abundance of amazing female-identifying artists, it's not like they're not there - you just might have to dig a little deeper perhaps."

-Theo agrees.
-"Nothing will change unless you start to take what shouldn't be risks from festival bookers perspectives, but seem to be because they don't want to do it," he says.
+Theo adds: "Nothing will change unless you start to take what shouldn't be risks from festival bookers' perspectives, but seem to be because they don't want to do it."

 Arguably the most powerful man in the UK's festival industry, though, disagrees.